breinero-zz/Firehose/README.rst

 To Do
 -----

-Accept piped input from stdin
+Accept piped input from stdine
-Should create a FirehoseOptions class with an internal Builder class, rather than building the LoadClient in the CommandLineInterface